akrogv/exploracio-ml-python/Initial_Exploration/use_case_ideas/v_sales_forecasting23.md

 - Analytics would tell us real insights of an ecommerce.
 - Real valuable rewards.
 - Real understanding of the company.
+- I like timeseries forecasting

 ## Difficulties & Timing

+- We need more yearly data --> I have to talk to them and ask where is historical data of sales.
 - Data may present initial problems.
 Might have to do lots of ETLs and cleaning.
 - Timing would be until december.
 Season starts january 23.